-Also attached are drafts of the proposed rule amendments and the forms showing staff's suggested modifications.
-The suggested changes to the rule amendments are shown using yellow highlighting and possible changes to the forms are shown using handwritten inserts and deletions.
+Also attached are drafts of the proposed rule amendments and the forms showing the rules subcommittee's suggested modifications.
+The suggested changes to the rule amendments are shown using yellow highlighting, possible changes to APP-003 are shown using handwritten inserts and deletions, and possible changes to APP-014 are shown with shading.